Hey, families, here are some fantastic spring break ideas in Texas!

-Another excellent beach destination everyone flocks to during spring break.
+It is another excellent beach destination everyone flocks to during spring break.
 While you’re there, you may want to visit Galveston’s Historic Pleasure Pier with a roller coaster, all kinds of rides for the kiddos, carnival games, restaurants, and places to shop for souvenirs and gifts.
 I love dining at one of Galveston’s seafood restaurants for my favorite seafood dinner – blackened salmon.

 DIG IT In Katy, Texas (Houston Area)

 If you haven’t heard of Dig World, it is Texas’s first heavy construction equipment-themed amusement park.
 The 3.5-acre+ site is a can’t-miss attraction for families, especially those looking for something unique to do over spring break.
-Fun fact, this also happens when the park celebrates its second birthday in March!

 Rediscover Corpus Christi